 At both sites, both vegetation phenology and microclimate data were collected and used in conjunction with regional meteorological data sets to delineate the vegetation-climate trends of the region.
 Monitoring when plants undergo annual changes such as leaf budding, developing and losing leaves, and overall growth and comparing these data to climate trends helps to understand the changes that occur in vegetation in response to a changing climate.
 Conducting the monitoring along a gradient up the mountain helps reveal these changes due to the changes in microclimates with altitude.

-At points along the gradient, plots are established and trees identified.
-Each plot and each tree is visited several times throughout the year to assess vegetation composition and conditions (e.g.presence/absence data, pathology) and several or more times per week, intra-seasonally, during the growing period, to observe and record phenophases of targeted species within each herbaceous plot and of each tagged tree.
+At points along the gradient, plots were established and trees identified.
+Each plot and each tree was visited several times throughout the year to assess vegetation composition and conditions (e.g.presence/absence data, pathology) and several or more times per week, intra-seasonally, during the growing period, to observe and record phenophases of targeted species within each herbaceous plot and of each tagged tree.
 Concurrently, continuous measurements of air and soil temperature are collected via automated dataloggers placed within fifteen feet of the herbaceous plots.